-Permit requirement Description Implementation date Legal Authority e.g. Ordinance Updates All updates to the legal authority required by changes to this permit shall be fully implemented and adopted (as applicable) As soon as possible in conjunction with the permanent stormwater legal authority (not to exceed 24 months from September 1, 2022) 4.2.4 Modifications to ordinance or other regulatory mechanism for construction site runoff pollutant control program consistent with requirements of the NPDES general permit for construction stormwater runoff effective October 1, 2021.
-Changes to regulatory mechanisms and implementation into the construction site runoff pollutant control program within 24 months from September 1, 2022 4.2.4 Modifications to ordinance or other regulatory mechanism for construction site runoff pollutant control program consistent with requirements of NPDES general permit for construction stormwater runoff with an effective date after September 30, 2026.
-Changes to regulatory mechanisms and implementation into the construction site runoff pollutant control program within 18 months of the effective date of the NPDES general permit for construction stormwater runoff 4.2.5 Implementation of permanent stormwater management program Either the effective date of the notice of coverage or as specified in the implementation plan (not to exceed 24 months from September 1, 2022) 4.2.5.1d Submit Implementation plan for permanent stormwater management program 90 days from September 1, 2022 4.6.1.1.2 Only Required if Option 2 is selected.
-A proposed alternate monitoring plan must be submitted to the Nashville Central Office at Water.Permits@tn.gov 24 months from September 1, 2022
+Permit requirement Description Implementation date Legal Authority e.g. Ordinance Updates All updates to the legal authority required by changes to this permit shall be fully implemented and adopted (as applicable) As soon as possible in conjunction with the permanent stormwater legal authority (not to exceed 24 months from the effective date of this permit) 4.2.4 Modifications to ordinance or other regulatory mechanism for construction site runoff pollutant control program consistent with requirements of the NPDES general permit for construction stormwater runoff effective October 1, 2021.
+Changes to regulatory mechanisms and implementation into the construction site runoff pollutant control program within 24 months from the effective date of this permit 4.2.4 Modifications to ordinance or other regulatory mechanism for construction site runoff pollutant control program consistent with requirements of NPDES general permit for construction stormwater runoff with an effective date after September 30, 2026.
+Changes to regulatory mechanisms and implementation into the construction site runoff pollutant control program within 18 months of the effective date of the NPDES general permit for construction stormwater runoff 4.2.5 Implementation of permanent stormwater management program Either the effective date of the notice of coverage or as specified in the implementation plan (not to exceed 24 months from the effective date of this permit) 4.2.5.1d Submit Implementation plan for permanent stormwater management program 90 days from the Effective Date of this permit 4.6.1.1.2 Only Required if Option 2 is selected.
+A proposed alternate monitoring plan must be submitted to the Nashville Central Office at Water.Permits@tn.gov 24 months from the Effective Date of this permit